The Mull of Galloway Experience

 The Fog Horn

 In the early 1900s, a Fog Horn, with an Atlantic Paraffin engine was introduced as an extra warning to shipping to avoid the Mull’s rocky coastline.
-The Atlantic engine was replaced in 1955 by three Kelvin Diesel Engines which remain on display in the Exhibition and are now undergoing refurbishment.
-Two of the engines are now running and work will continue on the third engine during the winter months.
-The Fog Horn was in use until 1987.
+The Atlantic engine was replaced in 1955 by three Kelvin Diesel Engines which remain on display in the Exhibition and have recently undergone refurbishment.
+The engines are now running again after 30 years of remaining silent.
+The Fog Horn was in use until November 1987 and this has now returned to working order.
+The Mull of Galloway Foghorn is the only operational Foghorn on mainland Scotland.
+You can find out more about the refurbishment, hear a blast and see more photographs by visiting our gallery.

 The Exhibition and Engine Room